chin-rcip/cidoc_crm_fr/docs/ressources/tutoriel-cidoc-crm.md

 ### Versions and Extensions

 CIDOC CRM is updated on a regular basis.
 When using CIDOC CRM for research, please refer to the latest published version.
 When using CIDOC CRM for model implementation, you should refer to the latest version encoded in RDF.
-As of October 31, 2021, that is version 7.1.1.

 A list of all versions is available [here](http://www.cidoc-crm.org/versions-of-the-cidoc-crm).